What is a Sudoku solver?

 Is there a formula to solve Sudoku?

 No single formula, but there's a systematic approach.
 Start with naked singles and hidden singles, then move to pairs and intersections.
 The step-by-step solver shows exactly this progression.
-When techniques run out, backtracking with constraint propagation guarantees a solution.
+When human techniques stall, the solver uses backtracking with constraint propagation - an algorithm that is guaranteed to find a solution if one exists, since mathematicians have proven every valid Sudoku has exactly one.

 What is the best strategy for solving Sudoku?